smudge/decks/railsconf-2022/slides.md

 </div>

 <!--
-And so, again, instead of deploying an entire cluster of apps, we could deploy just the one.
+And so, again, instead of deploying an entire cluster of apps, we could...

 CLICK

-deploying just one app.
+deploy just one app.
 With some stateful fakes.

 So next we focused our attention on the way we populate the demo data and accounts.
 -->